David Crockett High School (Tennessee): Sport History

 Each year, David Crockett plays Daniel Boone in football.
 The game referred to as the "Musket Bowl" was first played in 1971 when the two new consolidated high schools opened their doors, and David Crockett High defeated Daniel Boone High by a score of 72–0.
 The next week, David Crockett was ranked No. 1 in the state by Litratings, a difference-by-scores system.
-Since then, the Daniel Boone Trailblazers have dominated the series and hold a 37–12 edge over the David Crockett Pioneers (as of 2019), winning the latest game played 28-20 at home.
+As of 2019, Daniel Boone leads the series with a record of 37–12, winning the latest game played 28–20 at home.
 The game gained popularity by being played annually in the Mini-Dome at East Tennessee State University (ETSU).
 Today, the Musket Bowl is held at Daniel Boone and David Crockett High Schools where each school rotates the event each year.
 The winning team is presented with a “musket.”
 If that team wins three years consecutively, they keep the musket, and a new one is purchased for the next season’s game.
 Daniel Boone High has accomplished this more than Crockett.
 It's the “Battle of Washington County…the Pioneers vs. the Trailblazers.”
-Recently a series called "The Kings of The Nolichucky", has pitted the football team from David Crockett against nearby Chuckey Doak and Unicoi County High Schools whose service areas also border the Nolichucky River.
-David Crockett is undefeated in the series and holds the title "Kings of the Nolichucky" as of 2014–15.
+Between 2014 and 2015, the school participated in a local rivalry series involving Chuckey-Doak and Unicoi County high schools, referred to as "The Kings of the Nolichucky."

 2014 Musket Bowl Fight

 In 2014, a fight broke out at the end of the Musket Bowl.
-The score was a loss for Crockett with a 23-16 score.
+The score was a loss for Crockett with a 23–16 score.
 The fight was quickly broken up by the sheriff deputies.
 It resulted in a three-year post season ban and fines that amounted to around $5,000.